Skip to contents

 result <- upload2opal(file, display_name = "Exam123")

-Currently, there is no option to delete exercises via the API.
-But you can display the URL of an exercise via:
+Currently, there is no option to delete tasks via the API.
+But you can display the URL of a task via:

 get_resource_url(display_name = "Exam123")